 It's a tempting offer, as there is no substitute for hearing a speaker system in the exact room that you will be using.
 Your room acoustics can make a big difference to the sound of an audio setup - and at least you will know before you buy the thing!

-Not only that, but Teufel offer a whopping 12-year guarantee on the housing, chassis and diplexers of the loudspeaker boxes - and a 2 year warranty on the electronic equipment, components and parts.
+Not only that, but Teufel offers a whopping 12-year guarantee on the housing, chassis and diplexers of the loudspeaker boxes - and a 2-year warranty on the electronic equipment, components and parts.

-If, like me, you've never heard any Teufel speakers before, then they are a manufacturer that are worth considering if you are looking for the best speaker system for your home.
+If like me, you've never heard any Teufel speakers before, then they are a manufacturer that is worth considering if you are looking for the best speaker system for your home.